 When will the no fault divorce become law?

-Should I wait for a no fault divorce?
+How do I file for a divorce under no fault divorce?

 What does the no fault divorce bill change?

-The bill primarily removes the need to show your spouse has been unreasonable, committed adultery or wait for 2 to 5 years to prove an irretrievable breakdown of the marriage.
+The bill primarily removes the need to show your spouse has been unreasonable, committed adultery or wait for two to five years to prove an irretrievable breakdown of the marriage.

 In addition to this, the bill will: